-The term 'multiliteracy' describes the range of skills and attitudes that students need to engage in a multimedia world.
-Sophisticated picture books, in print and in e-book format, are an integral part of this multi-modal world and are able to be used as an essential tool within classroom programmes.
+The term 'multiliteracy' describes the range of skills and attitudes students need to engage in a multimedia world.
+Print and e-book format sophisticated picture books are an integral part of this multi-modal world, and an essential tool for your class and reading programmes.

-Sophisticated picture books are multi layered and can be used across all levels.
+Multi layered you can use them across all levels.
 However, some layers of meaning may be lost on junior students, and senior students may need guidance to uncover deeper layers of meaning.
-This guidance can come from both the teacher and the school librarian.
-See Sophisticated picture book interpretation, below, for some useful questions to trigger a deeper exploration of image and text.
+This guidance can come from the teacher and the school librarian.

-They are ideal to use as a springboard for critical thinking, as they can challenge the reader’s traditional expectations of story.
-They look different and are meant to be read differently from traditional picture books.
+Ideal to use as a springboard for critical thinking, they can challenge the reader’s traditional expectations of story.
+These books look different and are meant to be read differently from traditional picture books.

 We want our students to recognize how important their thinking is when they read.
 It’s our job as teachers to convince students that their thoughts, ideas, and interpretations matter.
 When readers engage in the text and listen to their inner conversation, they enhance their understanding, build knowledge, and develop insight. - Harvey and Goudvis (2007)

 Ideas for using sophisticated picture books in the classroom, at upper primary or at secondary school level: